Skip to main content.

 • Home

-The Bard undergraduate vocal program is one of the most consistent vocal programs in the country, deeply committed to the development and nurturing of young singers while providing them with the tools they require for a professional career in music or vocational aspirations beyond college.
+The Bard undergraduate classical vocal program is deeply committed to the development and nurturing of young singers while providing them with the tools they require for a professional career in music or vocational aspirations beyond college.

 Studying Classical Vocal Performance